Characteristic classes of flags of foliations and Lie algebra cohomology: Relative chains and truncated Weyl superalgebras

 \begin{theorem} The absolute cohomology of the Lie algebra of vector fields preserving a given flag of foliations may be computed via the cohomology of the truncated Weyl algebra.
 We have a quasi-isomorphism:

-where the ideal $I_{n_1,\ldots,n_k}$ is generated by symmetric powers $ S^{(1+\sum_{i=1}^{j}n_{i})}(\gl_{n_1}\oplus\ldots\oplus\gl_{n_{j}}) $ with $j$ ranges from $1$ to $k$. \end{theorem} \begin{proof} The implication from the relative case (Corollary~\ref{thm::relative_har_flag_sloj}) is standard.
+where the ideal $I_{n_1,\ldots,n_k}$ is generated by symmetric powers $ S^{(1+\sum_{i=1}^{j}n_{i})}(\gl_{n_1}\oplus\ldots\oplus\gl_{n_{j}}) $ with $j$ ranging from $1$ to $k$. \end{theorem} \begin{proof} The implication from the relative case (Corollary~\ref{thm::relative_har_flag_sloj}) is standard.
 The method used in~\cite{GF,Khor::Wn_g} for the same implications related with the cohomology of Lie algebras $W_n$ and $W(n;\g)$ respectively is also applied in our situation. \end{proof}

-In Section~\ref{sec::full_flag_formulas} we will show a particular computation of the generating series of cohomology of a truncated Weyl algebra for the case $n_i=1$ for all $i$.
+In Section~\ref{sec::full_flag_formulas} we will show a particular computation of the generating series of the cohomology of the truncated Weyl algebra for the case $n_i=1$ for all $i$.
 From the geometrical point of view this cohomology corresponds to characteristic classes of a full flag of foliations.